austinkeeley/fann-labs/README.md

 Note that this ANN only uses the 26 character Latin alphabet and ignores any other characters or punctuation.

+### Tic-Tac-Toe
+Teach a computer how to play a game of Tic-Tac-Toe.
+For this one, The inputs are 9 integers which represent the squares on the grid with the first integer in the upper left corner and the last in the bottom right.
+A `1` represents your own mark, a `-1` represents the opponents mark and a `0` represents an open square.
+The outputs are a 9 numbers between `-1` and `1` where negative numbers are illegal moves.
+The highest number is the most optimal move.

+I manually typed out 30 game states and their optimal next move for training.
+It can't play a perfect game with so few game states to learn from.
+I'll probably revisit this later.

 ### Notes
 The `fann2` Python bindings are not documented because they are really just a swig port of the C++ bindings.
 See [the the reference manual page](http://leenissen.dk/fann/html/files/fann_cpp-h.html) for the API.